Frequently asked questions¶

 How does the kit record the data?¶

 The sensor can work in network and SD card modes.
-In network mode, the sensor publish data to the SC platform over Wi-Fi every minute.
-In SD card mode, all the collected data is stored locally in CSV format, and it can be later uploaded manually to the platform using the “Manual Data Upload” option.
+In network mode, the sensor publish data to the SC platform over Wi-Fi (every minute by default, but configurable).
+In SD card mode, all the collected data is stored locally in CSV format, and it can be later uploaded manually to the platform using the "Manual Data Upload" option.

 What networks does it support?¶